CROI 2026 Chair and Vice Chairs

 John M. Coffin, PhD

-Dr Coffin is Professor of Molecular Biology and Microbiology at Tufts University in Medford, Massachusetts, and the founding Director of the National Cancer Institute (NCI) HIV Drug Resistance Program, to which he still serves as a consultant.
-He has contributed more than 125 articles to the scientific literature, largely on the subjects of mechanisms of replication of retroviruses and interaction of HIV with its human host.
+Dr Coffin is American Cancer Society Research Professor of Molecular Biology and Microbiology at Tufts University in Boston, Massachusetts, and the founding Director of the National Cancer Institute’s (NCI) HIV Dynamics and Replication Program, to which he still serves as a consultant.
+He has contributed more than 250 articles to the scientific literature, largely on the subjects of mechanisms of replication and evolution of retroviruses, including HIV, and the interaction of HIV with its human host.

 Judith S. Currier, MD